UniExeterRSE/intro-to-isca/_episodes/file_transfer.md

 - Use `wget` to download files from the Web
 - Transfer files using `scp` & `rsync`
+- Use a GUI interface to transfer files
 - Understand what other data transfer tools Exeter has available for *large* data transfers

 ## From the Internet